Tech-at-DU/React-Fundamentals-tutorial/P03-Thinking-In-Components/content.md

 }
 ```

-Here you calculated the width of this element to 100% the width of the container less 80px.
-With margin set to auto the browser will make the margins equal on both sides.
-You should now have 40px margins on the left and the right.
+Here you calculated the width of this element to 100% the width of the container minus 80px.
+With margin set to auto, the browser will make the margins equal on both sides.
+You should now have 40px margins on the left and the right (40px left margin + 40px right margin = 80px total).

-To display the the spaces in a grid you defined the display as grid.
-Then gave the grid three template columns.
+To display the spaces in a grid, you defined the display as grid, and then gave the grid three template columns.
 Each column is 1fr.
-An fr is a unit that represent a fraction of the space available.
-Last you set the gap between columns to 40px.
+A `fr` is a unit that represent a fraction of the space available.
+Finally, you set the gap between columns to 40px.

 > [action]
 >